 - 1 cup granulated sugar

 - 14 ounces soft caramel candies (about 50 individual caramels), unwrapped

 - 1/2 teaspoon vanilla

-- Spray a 9×13 inch baking pan lightly with non-stick cooking spray.
-Press one-third of the dough evenly into the pan to form a bottom crust.
-Wrap remaining dough in plastic wrap and chill in refrigerator.
+- Press one-third of the dough evenly into the bottom of the prepared pan.
+Wrap the remaining dough in plastic wrap and chill in refrigerator.

-- Bake crust until firm and the edges are a pale golden brown approx 20 minutes.
-Transfer pan to a wire rack and let cool about 15 minutes.
+- Bake for 20 minutes, or until the edges are a pale golden brown.
+Transfer the pan to a wire rack and let cool about 15 minutes.

 To Make the Filling:

-- Once the caramel is melted add in your ½ tsp vanilla and stir until combined.
+- Once the caramel is melted add in your ½ teaspoon of vanilla and stir until combined.

 - Remove the remaining chilled dough from the refrigerator and crumble it evenly over the caramel.

 - Return the pan to the oven and bake until the filling is bubbly and the crumbled shortbread topping is firm and lightly golden, about 25 – 30 minutes.